whitefractal/whitefractal/_posts/2018-11-24-welcome-to-jekyll.markdown

 date:   2018-11-24 12:27:47 +0530
 categories: jekyll update
 author: Alistair Braden
+summary: Some words about what words have been written here.
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.